arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/00-Installation/macOS.md

 brew update --verbose
 ```

 **Step 4:** Now run the following command to install `git`. `Git` is a version control software that facilitates collaboration of people working together on the same code and keeps track of the versions as the code changes.
-You will learn more about `git` in Week 02 of this course.
+You will learn more about `git` in this course.

 ```bash
 brew install git